Selected departures up to September 2019 & May to September 2020

 You will take your flight to Oslo where you will be met and transferred by coach to the hotel.

 After breakfast we embark on a sightseeing tour of Oslo.
 Norway’s relatively small capital city is a beguiling mix of the old and the new, featuring world-class museums, cutting-edge contemporary architecture and beautiful open spaces.
-We’ll see the National Gallery which houses the original of Edward Munch’s ‘The Scream’, undoubtedly Norway’s most extraordinary artist, the imposing Royal Palace, the nearby Ibsen Museum and the famed Vigeland sculpture park.
+We’ll see the imposing Royal Palace, the nearby Ibsen Museum and the famed Vigeland sculpture park.
 We then reach the peninsula of Bygdøy and Oslo’s most popular attraction – the Viking Ship Museum.
 This houses two incredible 1000-year old oak Viking longships in a remarkable state of preservation.
 From here you may walk to see two other fascinating museums: the unmissable Kon-Tiki Museum contains the actual reed and balsawood crafts used by Norwegian adventurer Thor Heyerdahl on his landmark expeditions to recreate ancient man’s theoretical voyages in the 1950s.
 Next door is the Polar exploration ship Fram, used by Roald Amundsen on his journey to Antarctica.